Traditionally speaking, your options for keeping your comforter in place inside of a duvet cover were limited.

 Modern options for duvet closure are much more effective.
 Let’s take a look at the two most popular types on the market today.
-Each type has its own strengths, but as we’ll find out, sometimes a strength is actually a consequential weakness.
+Each type has its own strengths, but as we’ll find out, sometimes strength is actually a consequential weakness.

 1.)
 Comforter grips

-Comforter grips like the set below from Clara Clark, are usually made of plastic or rubber, and come in a set of four.
+Comforter grips like the set below, are usually made of plastic or rubber, and come in a set of four.

 2.)
 Comforter clips

 The second style that we’ll be looking at, are comforter clips like the set below from Bed N’ Basics.

 These clips are sturdy, hold tight, and are foam-covered for softness.